Upinel/localhost.direct/README.md

 > SSL (HTTPS): Running normally.
 Due to the possible key leak causing cert revoke again https://github.com/Upinel/localhost.direct/issues/18, we are currently providing two-tier Cert Bundle.

 > [!TIP]
 > Addionally, *In fact, highly recommanded* you can self-sign your own *.localhost.direct certificate and trust the certificate in your organisation, it can make sure public CA revoke does nothing to your developing enviroment, and you can still enjoy public supported sub-domain development testing.
+(See Download - Section D)

 > [!WARNING]
 > Never Put the .key file in any public accessible place INCLUDING GITHUB projects.
 If founded, the cert will revoke.
 I don't want to require user registration in the future. issue: https://github.com/Upinel/localhost.direct/issues/18